What is Tulsa Town Hall?

 Do you provide book lists of the speakers?

-Book lists supplementing the information about the speakers and their subjects are compiled by the staff at the Tulsa City-County Library and mailed to subscribers with their tickets and are also included on each speaker’s bio page found under the history tab.
+Book lists supplementing the information about the speakers and their subjects are compiled by the staff at the Tulsa City-County Library and mailed to subscribers with their tickets and are also included on each speaker’s bio page.
+The complete Suggested Reading list is also available to download here: Tulsa Town Hall 2014 2015

 Why is a speaker series so popular?